 The context: what IL5 adds

 The control delta from IL4 to IL5 is narrower than the delta from FedRAMP Moderate to IL4, but the delta is concentrated in a few high-friction areas.
-The assessor’s expectation is not that you have additional controls — it is that your existing controls are implemented at a maturity that withstands more operational scrutiny.
+The assessor’s expectation is not that you have additional controls, but that your existing controls are implemented at a maturity that withstands more operational scrutiny.
 This framing is important because CSPs approaching IL5 with an “add a few controls” mindset often discover the problem is not the controls; it is the depth of evidence behind them.

 Where it burns CSPs during assessment: the policy is easy to write; the verification is hard.
 The assessor does not accept a list of names and job titles.
-They want to see the operational artifact: how do you verify citizenship at onboarding, how do you maintain that status in personnel records, how do you revoke access when somebody’s status changes, and how do you prove that at any given moment every person with privileged access is in fact a US citizen.
-For distributed engineering organizations, this often means implementing a citizenship verification workflow in HR, integrating that workflow with the identity provider, and producing monthly evidence that the integration works.
+They want the operational artifact — how national affiliation is established at onboarding, how it is maintained in personnel records, how access is revoked when status changes, and how you prove that at any given moment every person with access falls inside the permitted categories.
+For distributed engineering organizations, that usually means a verification workflow in HR, integrated with the identity provider, producing monthly evidence that the integration works.

-What prepared CSPs do: automated monthly reconciliation between HR status and active privileged access, with a documented artifact that each access-list entry has a documented citizenship verification.
-An exception workflow for the rare case where a non-citizen requires narrowly scoped access, with documentation of the exception rationale and mitigations.
-Orientation for every new privileged operator that explicitly covers the citizenship requirement.
+What prepared CSPs do: automated monthly reconciliation between HR status and active access, with a documented artifact per access-list entry.
+Orientation for every new operator that covers the requirement accurately.

 Control friction point 2: FIPS 140 cryptographic module boundaries